 Catalytic cracking of heavy hydrocarbons in the presence of hydrogen is known as hydrocracking.
-The hydrocracking process converts heavy, high boiling petroleum feedstock into lighter products (naphtha, kerosene, diesel, etc.) or high-quality lubricating oils.
-The hydrocracking process breaks the C-C bonds along with hydrogen saturation of heavy feedstock in the presence of a catalyst under high hydrogen partial pressure and at severe operating conditions.
+The hydrocracking process converts heavy, high-boiling petroleum feedstock into lighter products (naphtha, kerosene, diesel, etc.) or high-quality lubricating oils.
+The hydrocracking process breaks the C-C bonds along with the hydrogen saturation of heavy feedstock in the presence of a catalyst under high hydrogen partial pressure and at severe operating conditions.

-Hydrocracking in petroleum processing plays a key role and provides high-quality transportation fuels by upgrading low-quality feedstocks.
-Presently, hydrocracking is the backbone of petroleum refinery, because no refinery can survive without a hydrocracking unit due to stringent environmental regulations.
+Hydrocracking unit in petroleum processing plays a key role and provides high-quality transportation fuels by upgrading low-quality feedstocks.
+Presently, the hydrocracking unit is the backbone of petroleum refineries, because no refinery can survive without a hydrocracking unit due to stringent environmental regulations.
 It is commonly applied to upgrade the heavier fractions of crude and vacuum distillation units including residue.

 The major advantage of the hydrocracking process is its flexibility to process a variety of refinery feed streams.
 The major product of the hydrocracking unit is the middle distillate but other good quality products are also produced.
 The product boiling ranges and quantity can be varied by controlling process variables, catalytic conversion, and catalyst modification.
 The table shows the ranges of feeds and products in the hydrocracking process.

-In the hydrocracking process, mainly multiple fixed beds reactor with the downward flow is applied.
+In the hydrocracking unit, mainly multiple fixed beds reactor with a downward flow is applied.
 The hydrocracking reactor is similar to a typical hydrotreating reactor and is a cylindrical vessel with an inlet diffuser, top distribution tray, catalyst support grid, quench gas mixing section, and outlet collector.
 More detail about hydroprocessing reactors can be viewed in my previous blog ‘‘ Hydrotreating Reactor Internals”.

 The cracking reactions are endothermic while the hydrogenation reactions are of exothermic nature.
 Hydrocracking feedstock is retreated by hydrotreating prior to hydrocracking in the same reactor or an additional upstream reactor.
-Hydrotreating reactions saturates unsaturated compounds and performs hydrodesulfurization, denitrogenation, metals removal, olefin saturation, hydro deoxidation, etc.
+Hydrotreating reactions saturate unsaturated compounds and perform hydrodesulfurization, denitrogenation, metals removal, olefin saturation, hydro deoxidation, etc.

 During hydrocracking, there are two main chemical reactions occurring; 1. catalytic cracking of heavy hydrocarbons into lighter unsaturated hydrocarbons, and 2. the saturation of these newly formed hydrocarbons with hydrogen.
 Further, hydrocracking reactions, isomerization of paraffin, hydro de-cyclization, hydrodealkylation, and aromatics saturations also take place.